-Distribution: Chiefly east of the Cascades in Washington.
-British Columbia south to California, east to Colorado and South Dakota.
+Distribution: Occurring east of the Cascades crest in Washington; British Columbia to California, east to the Rocky Mountains and South Dakota.

 Conservation Status: Not of concern